canonical/ubuntu.com/templates/kubernetes/docs/ldap.md

 juju status openstack-dashboard
 ```

-Open the address in a webbrowser and login with the token obtained previously.
+Open the address in a web browser and log in with the token obtained previously.

 ## Create the domain for Kubernetes
 You should now be able to access the OpenStack Dashboard and create a new domain.